iyengarlekha/midterm-prep-1/README.md

 The problem is that the function `merge` returns a pointer to an array `b` that is allocated on the stack within the activation record of `merge`.
-Hence, when `merge` returns this pointer will be a dangling reference.
+Hence, when `merge` returns, this pointer will be dangling.
 When `merge_sort` executes the `for` loop after `merge_sort` returns and dereferences the returned pointer `b`, then this will have undefined behavior.
 In particular, the code may crash with a segmentation fault.
 However, the error may go undetected because the old contents of the array `b` from the call to `merge` may still reside in memory and so the `for` loop may actually copy the correct values back into the array `a`.

-The problem can be solved by moving the `for` loop from `merge_sort` to the end of `merge_sort`.
-In this case, `merge_sort` does not need to return anything.
+The problem can be solved by moving the `for` loop from `merge_sort` to the end of `merge`.
+In this case, `merge` does not need a return value and its return type can be changed to `void`.

 </p>
 </details>